-As part of the Tadcaster Grammar School holistic approach, we aim to provide students with all the information they need in order to make informed decisions about their future.
+At Tadcaster Grammar School we aim to provide students with all the information they need in order to make informed decisions about their future.
 We have an impartial, experienced, professionally qualified careers adviser based on site who offers both a drop-in service and an appointment system for individual careers guidance.